Turbo Takeaways

 The Supplemental Nutrition Assistance Program (SNAP) is a federal program that helps qualifying seniors buy groceries at participating stores.
 To qualify, your gross monthly income must be below 130% of the federal poverty level.
 Benefits are provided through an electronic benefit transfer (EBT) card, which works like a preloaded food allowance card.

+To qualify for SNAP benefits, your income should not exceed 130% of the federal poverty threshold.
 To apply for SNAP benefits, visit a SNAP office near you or call the information hotline for questions.

 What To Do Next